clockler/dorfloader/README.md

 ## Notes

 * If omitted, the `data-manifest` attribute is assumed to be simply `manifest.json` relative to the current page.
-* All paths in `manifest.json` are relevant to said file.
+* All paths in `manifest.json` are relative to said file.
 * As of this writing, Dorfloader is not particularly polished.
 If things break a little, they'll probably break a lot.
 Feel free to file issues, they'll motivate me to fix or eventually rewrite it.
 * If loading certain resources that do not properly expose their total size, the `loaded` property may exceed the `total` property.
 Keep this in mind if using this to provide a progress bar, and if it really bothers you, fix your damn server and/or mirror the resources.